 The research carried out in the BBRC is based on the data obtained in the Alfa Study, promoted by "la Caixa".
-The Alfa Study is a pioneering research infrastructure made up of nearly 3,000 cognitively healthy people, between 45 and 75 years old, who voluntarily participate in BBRC research.
+The Alfa Study is a pioneering research infrastructure made up of nearly 3,000 cognitively unimpaired people, between 45 and 75 years old, who voluntarily participate in BBRC research.
 According to the project in which they participate, these people periodically perform different clinical tests, of cognition and neuroimaging, and have the opportunity to participate in clinical trials of prevention.

 The contribution of the Alfa Study participants allows researchers to detect biomarkers that may be related to the preclinical phase of Alzheimer's disease, whose origin can be initiated up to 20 years before the onset of clinical symptoms.
 This early information is key to prevent cognitive deterioration and acquire a multidisciplinary understanding of the aging process and the pathophysiology of neurodegeneration.

 Most of the Alfa Study's tests are carried out at the headquarters of the BBRC and the Pasqual Maragall Foundation, located on the Ciutadella Campus of the Pompeu Fabra University.
 Inaugurated in 2016, its facilities have a cutting-edge 3T MRI scanner dedicated exclusively to research, and with the rooms, personnel and equipment necessary to carry out clinical trials and research projects on human.